 Our Standard Estate Plan Package

-- Pour-over will transferring assets left outside your trust into the trust at your death
+- Prepare a “Pour-Over Will” transferring assets left outside your trust into the trust at your death

 - Durable power of attorney appointing someone to handle your financial affairs in the event you are rendered mentally or physically unable to do so

-- Advance health care directive instructing your family how you want your medical treatment handled in the event you become seriously ill or injured
+- Advance health care directive instructing your family how you want your medical treatment handled in the event you become seriously ill or injured; and

 - Miscellaneous transfer documents necessary to properly fund the trust, such as quitclaim deeds, beneficiary designation forms, marital property agreement, etc.